ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 The ESXi servers that you configured when you ordered an instance are grouped as **cluster1** by default.

 You can add clusters to your VMware vCenter Server on {{site.data.keyword.cloud}} with Hybridity Bundle instance to expand the compute and storage capacity.
-Within a cluster, you can manage ESXi servers for better resource allocation and high availability.
-When no longer needed, you can delete the added clusters from your instance.
+Within a cluster, manage the ESXi servers for better resource allocation and high availability.
+When no longer needed, delete the added clusters from your instance.

 ## Adding clusters to vCenter Server with Hybridity Bundle instances